DONATE TO GPLI

 • Management:

-• Use of laboratory/extra-strength cleaner (assuming PEG -based coating not present)
+• Use of laboratory/extra-strength cleaner (assuming coatings not present)

 • Acquired poor surface wettability: